 “With internal communication it is key to set an example from leadership first and foremost.
 This will establish the tone, culture you want to create and set a precedent for the rest of the business.”

-Rachel Davison, Head of New Business & Marketing for Oak Engage
+Rachel Davison, Head of Marketing for Oak Engage

 “You also have to learn how people within the business want to communicate and share to create a two-way dialogue.
 This will help you understand what an effective internal comms strategy will look like.”